 Apps and websites that help consumers aren’t new.
 They have been readily available for the masses for years now.
 But if you are going to turn to a digital financial planning tool, be sure to check the security risks from the app or website.
 The financial planning software should take security concerns seriously and have procedures in place to mitigate risks.

 Final Thought: DIY Personal Finance

-We provided our top 7 results for DIY personal finance after detailed research, and even included a few highly regarded honorable mentions.
+We provided our top 7 results for DIY personal finance after detailed research, and even included a couple highly regarded honorable mentions.
 There are plenty of others available online, but the most important thing to remember is that they are all different with varying features.
 Figure out your budget and investment goals, then select the personal financial planning software that fits all your criteria.

 Personal finance software can help you manage and track your finances and become more efficient with your systems.
 If you use the software as designed, it will more than pay for the cost associated with it.